Guide for New Users

 - Find materials selected by your instructor in course reserves (ARES).

 - Check out our YouTube channel to discover videos on hundreds of library topics.

 - We can help you succeed with writing, learning, research, and scholarship.
 Book a free online appointment with us.

-- Don't forget the library has a variety of different spaces for you use.
+- We have lots of different kinds of study spaces for you use.
 Check out our spaces and the library map for more information.